Shri Mahaveer Ji temple: Architecture

-The main temple of Shri Mahaverji is a vast & magnificent ornamented structure constructed using marble and red sandstone.
+The main temple of Shri Mahaverji is a large, ornamented structure constructed using marble and red sandstone.
 The temple exterior plan follows Māru-Gurjara architecture.
 The temple is built in Nagara architecture.
 The structure has oblong and canopied chhatris.
-Temple has multiple cusped arches that are supported by pillars and the spandrel is decorated with a fringe pattern.
+The temple has multiple cusped arches that are supported by pillars and the spandrel is decorated with a fringe pattern.
 The temple has three pinnacles each bearing golden kalasha.
 This temple is surrounded by Dharmashalas.
-The premises of Dharmashalas surrounding the temple is called Katla.
+The area in which the Dharmashalas are situated, surrounding the temple, is called Katla.
 In the centre of Katla, the main temple is situated.
-The entrance gate of Katla is very attractive and magnificent.

 At the main gate, there comes a rectangular ground and then there are seven gates to enter the Mahamandapa.
 After entering the temple we found a big shrine before us.
-An icon of Bhagavān Mahavira resembling the miraculous principal deity and two other icons are installed here.
-In Garbh Griha (Central Room of Temple), on the main shrine, the miraculous icon of Bhagavān Mahavira in Padmāsana posture, coral-coloured made of sandstone is installed with Bhagavān Pushpadanta in the right side and Bhagavān Ādinātha’s icon in the left side.
+An icon of Mahavira resembling the miraculous principal deity and two other icons are installed here.
+In Garbh Griha (Central Room of Temple), on the main shrine, the miraculous icon of Mahavira in Padmāsana posture, coral-coloured made of sandstone is installed with Pushpadanta in the right side and Bhagavān Ādinātha’s icon in the left side.
 The temple also enshrines ancient icons of other Tirthankaras.

 The exterior & interior walls of the temple are richly decorated with carvings and golden paintings of scenes from Mahavira's and Parshvanatha's life.
 There are exquisite carvings of 16 mythological scenes on the outer walls of the temple.

 In the front of the main gate of the temple stands a 52 feet high marble Manastambha (column of pride).
 Four Tirthankara icons are installed at the top of Manstambha in all directions.